ergoplatform/ergodocs/docs/dev/scs/ergoscript/context-variables.md

-# Utilizing Context Variables in ErgoScript
+# Leveraging Context Variables in ErgoScript

-ErgoScript allows for more complex programs with predicates defined on context.
-Consider the following example:
+ErgoScript provides the capability to create intricate programs with predicates that are context-dependent.
+Let's take a look at an example:

 ```scala
 HEIGHT < 4000000            // address 2fp75qcgMrTNR2vuLhiJYQt